我们做什么

 October

-The begins in the co-founder team meeting in 2020 around a common interest in This resulted in productive collaboration and the publication “Active Inference & Behavior Engineering for Teams” in September 2020 (Vyatkin et al. 2020).
+The History of The Institute begins in the co-founder team meeting in 2020 around a common interest in Active Inference.
+This resulted in productive collaboration and the publication “Active Inference & Behavior Engineering for Teams” in September 2020 (Vyatkin et al. 2020).
 The group was then known as “Team Comm”.
 Check out our first livestream, ActInf Livestream #001.1 ~ “Narrative as active inference", on July 28, 2020.

-Following the 2020 publication, discussions turned towards exploring approaches that could catalyze the accessibility, rigor, and applicability of Active Inference, and how to merge the developing framework with the Out of these discussions an “Active Inference Lab” (or ActInfLab) was formed and began operations in 2021.
+Following the 2020 publication, discussions turned towards exploring approaches that could catalyze the accessibility, rigor, and applicability of Active Inference, and how to merge the developing framework with the Systems Approach and Open Source.
+Out of these discussions an “Active Inference Lab” (or ActInfLab) was formed and began operations in 2021.

-Over the first year of our operations, dozens of individuals from around the world engaged with ActInfLab through various projects such as educational, publishing, collaborative research projects, focused learning groups, and initial developments of the
+Over the first year of our operations, dozens of individuals from around the world engaged with ActInfLab through various projects such as educational Production, Open Source publishing, collaborative research projects, focused learning groups, The Active Inference Journal, and initial developments of the Active Inference Ontology.

 Since the first quarter of operations in 2021, the ActInfLab hosted Quarterly Roundtable livestreams for communicating quarterly expectations and results to the community, a tradition that we continue to this day.

-In mid-2022, ActInfLab made the developmental leap to become a non-profit organization registered in Delaware, USA with the intention of making its facilitatory role in the community impactful and sustainable.
-As part of the requirements for a non-profit, we also laid out the comprised of the
+In mid-2022, ActInfLab made the developmental leap to become The Active Inference Institute, a non-profit organization registered in Delaware, USA with the intention of making its facilitatory role in the community impactful and sustainable.
+As part of the requirements for a non-profit, we also laid out the Institute Structure, comprised of the Organizational Units: Administrative, EduActive (Education), and ReInference (Research).

-At the end of 2022, the has its first meeting.
+At the end of 2022, the Board of Directors has its first meeting.
 The Board continues to meet on a quarterly basis.

-and continue, including the first two full course offerings: and These courses span months, and include office hours with the lecturer and teaching assistants.
+Institute Projects and Institute Programs continue, including the first two full course offerings: Physics course and Social Science course.
+These courses span months, and include office hours with the lecturer and teaching assistants.

-The largest cohort to date of the makes many diverse contributions across projects.
+The largest cohort to date of the Scientific Advisory Board makes many diverse contributions across projects.

-To meet the needs of trainees and Interns for one-on-one guidance with projects, we introduced the program.
-Members of the select other individuals, volunteer to mentor and connect with individual trainees.
+To meet the needs of trainees and Interns for one-on-one guidance with projects, we introduced the Mentorship program.
+Members of the Scientific Advisory Board and select other individuals, volunteer to mentor and connect with individual trainees.

-Following the Quantum Active Inference Prepare-Measure cycle described by Chris Fields in the 2023 we implemented a “Prepare and Measure” system for and Prepare and Measure allows people to set goals and report back when they have reached them. can be provided by anyone about different for In contrast describes what someone is preparing to do, whether they are just letting us know,
+Following the Quantum Active Inference Prepare-Measure cycle described by Chris Fields in the 2023 Physics course, we implemented a “Prepare and Measure” system for Institute Projects and Ecosystem Projects.
+Prepare and Measure allows people to set goals and report back when they have reached them.
+Project ~ Measurement can be provided by anyone about different Domains of Application for Active Inference.
+In contrast Project ~ Preparation describes what someone is preparing to do, whether they are just letting us know,

 These always-open reporting systems are used to gauge the ongoing projects and work done by community members, and provide visibility to these updates in the newsletter.